Far East Deep South

+Plot

 Baldwin Chiu and brother, Edwin, begin with the assumption that they are first generation Chinese Americans living in San Francisco.
 However, they find out their Chinese grandfather is buried in Mississippi.
 This new information leads the Chiu family on a voyage of discovery that will change forever the family they thought they knew.
 Their journey begins with one question.
 How did Chinese people end up in segregated Mississippi in the latter part of the 19th century?
 Looming large in the documentary is the Chinese Exclusion Act of 1882, which directly impacted Chiu's family.
 Chiu's grandfather and great-grandfather served a predominately Black clientele and the documentary visits with Chinese American families who remained and some Black families who remember the store.
 Their stories of friendship and alliances contrast the Asian-Black conflicts of the 1992 Los Angeles riots.